Leo10250/Amazon-Question-Type-Predictor/README.md

 # Description
 This project predicts question type based on the question itself.
+(Data drawn from Amazon)